Leinster Senior League Senior Division: St Patrick's Athletic era

 During the late 1940s and 1950s the strongest team in the Leinster Senior League was St Patrick's Athletic.
 During this period they won the league title on six occasions.
 This included four successive titles between 1947–48 and 1950–51.
 In 1947–48 St Pat's completed a treble after also winning both the FAI Intermediate Cup and Leinster Senior Cup.
 The 1948–49 season would see St Pat's win a Leinster Senior League / FAI Intermediate Cup.
 In 1950–51 a young Shay Gibbons helped St Pat's win the Leinster Senior League title for a fourth time.
 St Pat's were subsequently invited to join the 1951–52 League of Ireland and went on to win their first League of Ireland title at their first attempt.
 With St Pat's first team now in the League of Ireland, their reserve team won two further Leinster Senior League titles in 1955–56 and 1956–57.

+1980s

+Bluebell were one of the strongest teams in the division during the 1980s, winning the league four times and finishing as runners-up on four occasions during the decade.
+Ahead of the 1988–89 season, the league was reorganised with Division 1 replaced by the new Senior Division.

+Millennium

+At the turn of the century, the league was dominated by four teams with only Crumlin United, Cherry Orchard, Wayside Celtic and Bangor Celtic winning the title.
+After 14 seasons, Bluebell United broke the dominance by becoming the 2014–15 Leinster Senior League champions, ending their own 27-year wait for a Charlie Beahan Cup.